morrownr/rtl8852bu/README.md

 ### Manual Installation Instructions

-Note: The installation, install-driver.sh, automate the installation process, however, if you want to or need to do a basic command line installation, use the following:
+Note: The installation script, install-driver.sh, automates the installation process, however, if you want to or need to do a basic command line installation, use the following:

 ```
 make clean
 ```

 ```
-make
+make -j$(nproc)
 ```

 If secure boot is off: